haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

      any free variables.
 Because they are constant they are floated (see :term:`Let Floating`) to the top of the program, and statically allocated during compile time.
-Since they are statically allocated at compile time CAFs are pinned memory and special treatment in the garbage collector and the runtime system.
+Since they are statically allocated at compile time CAFs are pinned memory and special treatment in the runtime system.
 Thus, heavily allocating CAFs can increase memory residency.

    DWARF : Format